Reaction GraphQL Implementation

 As long as you use POST method (not GET) and use the

-/graphql-alpha path as the URL, requests from any GraphQL client should work.
+/graphql-beta path as the URL, requests from any GraphQL client should work.
 Many queries and mutations will check identity and authorization, and therefore require you to send a bearer token along with your request.
 Standalone GraphQL clients have a “Headers” option where you can specify this manually.
 See Identity and Authorization.

 Identity and Authorization

 We are working on a new identity and authorization system that does not rely on Meteor’s accounts system, but until that is finished, you can authenticate a GraphQL request by including a header named

 meteor-login-token with a valid Meteor login token in it.

 Here is how to get this login token:

 - Log in to the Reaction operator app as the user from which you want your GraphQL requests to come.